PoliticalGraveyard.com

 Rosemarie Herbert (d.
 2006) — of Allen Park, Wayne County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1959.
 Female.
 Died in 2006.
 Burial location unknown.

 Marcia Anne Herbst (b.
 1948) — of Sterling Heights, Macomb County, Mich.
 Born in 1948.
 Republican.
-Presidential Elector for Michigan, 1980.
+Republican Presidential Elector for Michigan, 1980 (voted for Ronald Reagan and George Bush).
 Female.
 Still living as of 1980.

 Louise Herman — of Michigan.
+Socialist.
 Workers World candidate for Presidential Elector for Michigan, 1996.
 Female.
 Still living as of 1996.

 Sharon Herrmann — of Ann Arbor, Washtenaw County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1979.
 Female.
 Still living as of 1979.